About the Project

 - Phase 2 – Blatchford to Campbell Road

 City Council has identified extending the Metro Line to Blatchford as one of the next LRT network expansion priorities.
 Federal Public Transit Infrastructure Funds will be utilized for this segment of the LRT network.
-Phase 1 of this project will be construction-procurement ready by 2018.
+Phase 1 of this project will be construction-procurement ready by the end of 2018.

-Building the Northwest LRT is part of the Transportation Master Plan’s vision Because land use and transportation are closely linked, LRT growth will be guided by the principle of Transit Oriented Development.
+Building the Northwest LRT is part of the vision of the Transportation Master Plan, The Way We Move.
+Because land use and transportation are closely linked, LRT growth will be guided by the principle of Transit Oriented Development.
 Its goal is to create compact neighbourhoods with a mixture of residential, employment, recreational and business opportunities within convenient walking distance of transit.